 There are many costs that come with running a retail business.
+We refer to these as the hidden costs in retailing.
 For those not experienced with retailing, the expenditure involved in getting a product from a manufacturer or producer, onto retail shelves and into the consumers home are both complex and often not obvious.

 Operating costs are what retailers manage and deduct from their Net Margin to deliver their Net Profit position.
 These costs are often hidden to suppliers, though are critical to consider when looking at the revenue and profit margins of a retailer.
 These costs eat into large chunks of overall revenue and in turn profit.